ajdapretnar/orange/docs/data/rst/index.rst

 however, we will augment the names of the attributes with prefix characters expressing attribute type (class or meta attribute) and/or its domain (continuous, discrete, string), and separate them from the attribute name with a hash sign ("#").
-For the type, the abbreviations are:
+Abbreviations for the type are:

 - c: class attribute
 - m: meta attribute
 - i: ignore the attribute

-and abbreviations for the domain are:
+and for the domain:

 - C: Continuous
 - D: Discrete